OSLabTools/nicetoolbox/docs/getting_started.md

 ## 4. Add the experiment to run
 To run the NICE toolbox on the dataset, we need to specify what exactly we want to run in our experiment.
-Open `./detectors/configs/run_file.toml` and make sure that the `[run]` dictionary details the following:
+Open `./detectors/configs/run_file.toml` and ensure that the `[run]` dictionary includes the following:

 ```toml
 [run]